huy-pm/gmat-errorlog-popup/GMAT-HERO/README-QUANT-SCRAPING.md

 14. Open `test-specific-case.html` to test the specific problematic case
 15. Open `verify-parsing-fix.html` to verify parsing improvements
 16. Open `gmat-hero-test-structure.html` to test with the GMAT Hero structure
+17. Open `test-auto-scraping-fix.html` to test the auto scraping fix

 ## How It Works